Mankell Family History

 • The Return of the Dancing Master

-Henning has written several 'young adult' books.
-Three feature a teen-aged protagonist, Joel Gustafson.
+Henning wrote several 'young adult' books.
+The first four feature a teen-aged protagonist, Joel Gustafson.

 • A Bridge to the Stars